 At Habitat for Humanity, we know that a family should never have to spend more than 30 percent of their income on a home.
-But consider that today over 19 million U.S. households pay half or more of their income on a place to live.
+Today, over 19 million U.S. households pay half or more of their income on a place to live.
 That is unacceptable.

 In the United States, 1 in 6 families are denied the personal and economic stability that safe, decent and affordable housing provides.
 Instead, 1 in 6 families are forced to make impossible choices.

 Safe homes.
-Nutritious food on the table.
+Healthy food on the table.
 Health care.
 Access to good schools.
 Reliable transportation.
 Which would you choose?

 Everyone deserves to build the foundation for a strong, healthy future for themselves and their families — no matter where they live or how much money they earn.
 Every family deserves the chance to thrive.